marc2o/marc2o.github.io/index.md

 [I’m Marc]({% link about.md %}), somewhat creative and I love making stuff.
 Digitally as well as for real.
 My super powers are to spot what’s missing, simplify what’s complex, and explain both easily comprehensible.

-I love drawing (pixels and vectors), coding (Lua and C) and making music (chiptunes, piano and ukulele).
+I enjoy drawing pixels and vectors, coding in Lua and C, and making music with synths, piano and ukulele.

 <figure class="grid">
   <img src="/images/icons/textmate.png" alt="TextMate app icon">